scottmuc/scottmuc.github.com/source/_posts/2017-03-06-valuable-links-tls.markdown

   - links
   - tls
 ---
-This is embarassing to admit but I have to relearn TLS on a continuous basis.
-Unless I'm working on something that's TLS heavy I will forget everything over a short amount of time.
+This is embarassing to admit but I have to re-learn TLS on a continuous basis.
+This post is my cheatsheet to remembering all the itty bitty details, which I'll forgot shortly after I do whatever TLS related task I have on my plate.

-## SSL vs TLS
+## What's The Difference Between SSL And TLS?

 The fact that I still think [SSL][ssl-link] over [TLS][tls-link] is likely a result of my first exposure to dealing with these sorts of things was in a multi-tenant Windows web hosting environment.
 I seriously can't believe I was able to do